 Cancer is a devastating disease that affects millions of people every year.
 While many cancers can be treated with chemotherapy and radiation therapy, surgery remains a critical component of cancer treatment.
 That’s where surgical oncologists come in.
-These highly trained medical professionals specialize in the surgical treatment of cancer, working alongside other healthcare providers like hematology oncologists to provide patients with the best possible outcomes.
-In this article, we’ll take a closer look at what does a surgical oncologist do and how they help patients in their fight against cancer.
+These highly trained medical professionals specialize in surgical cancer treatment, working alongside other healthcare providers like hematology oncologists to provide patients with the best possible outcomes.
+In this article, we’ll take a closer look at what surgical oncologists dod how they help patients in their fight against cancer.
 So, let’s dive in!

-A surgical oncologist is a specialized surgeon who focuses on the diagnosis, staging, and treatment of cancer through surgical intervention.
+A surgical oncologist is a specialized surgeon focusing on diagnosing, staging, and treating cancer through surgical intervention.
 They are responsible for determining if surgery is the best course of action for a patient’s cancer treatment and, if so, performing the necessary surgical procedures.
 Part of their role and responsibilities as physicians include working closely with other members of a patient’s cancer care team.

-Surgical oncologists work closely with other members of a patient’s cancer care team, such as medical oncologists, radiation oncologists, and pathologists, to develop a comprehensive treatment plan that meets the unique needs of each patient.
-They also play a key role in helping patients manage their cancer-related symptoms and side effects, both before and after surgery.
+Surgical oncologists work closely with other members of a patient’s cancer care team, such as medical oncologists, radiation oncologists, and pathologists, to develop a comprehensive treatment plan that meets each patient’s unique needs.
+They also play a key role in helping patients manage their cancer-related symptoms and side effects before and after surgery.
 The American Cancer Society provides excellent resources on how cancer is treated.

 What Does a Surgical Oncologist Do?

 One of the primary responsibilities of a surgical oncologist is to perform cancer surgery, which involves removing cancerous tissue from the body.
-This can include removing tumors, lymph nodes, and other cancerous tissue, as well as reconstructive surgery to repair any damage caused by the cancer or its treatment.
-For more information about the surgical oncologist’s work, you can check out resources provided by the American Society of Clinical Oncology.
+This can include removing tumors, lymph nodes, and other cancerous tissue and reconstructive surgery to repair any damage caused by the cancer or its treatment.
+You can check out the American Society of Clinical Oncology resources for more information about the surgical oncologist’s work.

 Surgical Techniques and Technologies Used by Surgical Oncologists